-As for the product carbon footprint, the cradle-to-gate boundaries end at the suppliers' outbound gates (cf. Section 3.2.4 System Boundaries).
+As for the product carbon footprint, the cradle-to-gate boundaries end at the suppliers' outbound gates (cf. paragraph 3.2.6 System Boundaries).
 This boundary applies independently from the responsibilities in economic or operative terms for transportation processes.

+In case the transport details are known the following section defines the reporting responsibilities of supplier and customer.